kunal232i/BankApp/README.md

 # BankApp

-Bank app using OOP of JavaScript
+Bank app using OOP of JavaScript and TypeScript!!